Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    The second task is to train an entity linking model using the knowledge base.

    **Note**: The training of the entity linking models is optional for running the inference scripts in this repo.
 You can run the inference scripts with our pre-trained model by downloading it [here](https://figshare.wesleyan.edu/articles/model/Trained_Entity_Linker_Model/25773600) or by using the bash script we provide that automates its download.
 Instructions for using this script can be found below, in the [setup](#3-setup) section.
 This also requires scripts from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) and [data-post-production](https://github.com/Wesleyan-Media-Project/data-post-production) repositories.
-The files required from the data-post-production repo are too large to be kept there, so you can either run the scripts to produce the data yourself, or download the necessary files ([`fb_2022_adid_text.csv.gz`](https://figshare.wesleyan.edu/ndownloader/files/47298157) and [`fb_2022_adid_var1.csv.gz`](https://figshare.wesleyan.edu/ndownloader/files/47298205)) from Figshare.
+The files required from the data-post-production repo are too large to be kept there, so you can either run the scripts to produce the data yourself, or download the necessary files (`fb_2022_adid_text.csv.gz` and `fb_2022_adid_var1.csv.gz`) from Figshare through [this link](https://www.creativewmp.com/data-access/).

    Once the knowledge base of people of interest is constructed, the entity linker can be initialized with [spaCy](https://spacy.io/), a natural language processing library we use, in [facebook/train/02_train_entity_linking.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/train/02_train_entity_linking.py).